minhtrannhat/MyFTP/README.md

 # MyFTP

+A Python implementation of a FTP server.
+Supports both TCP and UDP protocols.
+Tested on Python 3.11 and Python 3.10.

 ## Dependencies

 Zero.
 Only python standard libs were used.
-Tested on Python 3.11

 ## Running

 ### Client

-You can run `python3 src/myftp/client.py --directory <insert valid directory that you have read/write permissions>` to start the client or `python3 src/myftp/client.py --debug 1 --directory <insert valid directory that you have read/write permissions>` for debugging purposes.
+You can run `python3 src/myftp/client.py --directory <insert valid directory that you have read/write permissions>` to start the client.

+To run with debug info: `python3 src/myftp/client.py --debug 1 --directory <insert valid directory that you have read/write permissions>`.

 Some example test commands: